ulikoehler/liveplot-rs/README.md

 You can select one or two points on the plot to see the values and also delta-X and delta-Y plus slope between the points.
 You can also compare two different traces using this feature.
 There is also a "free" selection which does not track the nearest trace point.

 ![LivePlot screenshot](docs/liveplot%20point%20and%20slope.png)

+A minimal example that produces a continuous 3 Hz sine wave sampled at 1 kHz is included as [examples/sine.rs](examples/sine.rs).

 #### Multi-trace plotting